The Old Remuera Post Office

 In 2013 the National Bank, the main tenant in the old building, was replaced by the ANZ Bank which had taken over the National Bank in 2003.
 The building was repainted in ANZ blue colours with heritage tonings in 2014.
 Exterior lighting to highlight the clocktower was installed in 2015 by the Orakei Local Board.

-Plans in 2016 by current owners Loris Properties include the demolition of the first storey of the attached 1990s buildings and replacement with two new storeys in a cube design for commercial use – the old post office building will remain.
-It is proposed to replace the existing solid verandah with a glazed transparent canopy to give visibility to the historic character building.
+In 2016 then owners Loris Properties planned to demolish the first storey of the attached 1990s buildings and replace with two new storeys in a cube design for commercial use, with the old post office building remaining.
+It was proposed that the existing solid verandah be replaced by a glazed transparent canopy to give visibility to the historic character building.
+This renovation was not undertaken.